habitat-sh/habitat/www/source/tutorials/getting-started-configure-plan.html.md

            "port": "8080"
        }

-    Because we want to be able to configure both of the settings above, we are going to replace the existing values in the file with references to mustache tags.
-Those tags will look to a TOML file to define an initial set of values if they are not overridden at start up.
+    Because we want to be able to configure both of the settings above, we are going to replace the existing values in the file with references to handlebar expressions.
+Those expressions will look to a TOML file to define an initial set of values if they are not overridden at start up.

-4. Replace the values in `config.json` with the tags **cfg.message** and **cfg.port**.
+4. Replace the values in `config.json` with the expressions **cfg.message** and **cfg.port**.

        {
            "message": "{{cfg.message}}",